Charlweed/gimp_comfyui/adding_workflows.md

 from workflow.inpainting_sdxl_0dot4_dialogs import InpaintingSdxl0Dot4Dialogs
 ```
 - Add a procedure name as a class variable for the GimpComfyUI plugin class.
 Use "PROCEDURE_INVOKE_" as a
 prefix, and choose a name and value from the workflow base name.
-Not that the value CANNOT have underscores,
+Note that *this* string value *CANNOT* have
-only hyphens/dashes.
-Otherwise, GIMP will flag a "assertion 'gimp_is_canonical_identifier (procedure_name)' failed" error.
+underscores, only hyphens/dashes.
+Otherwise, GIMP will flag a "assertion 'gimp_is_canonical_identifier (procedure_name)'
+failed" error.
 ```python
     PROCEDURE_INVOKE_INPAINTING_WF = "inpainting-sdxl"
 ```